92amankumar/GITtutorial/Readme.md

 git stash apply
-git remote --> TO check repository will show origin git remote -v --> TO check repository will show URL git clone URL --> TO clone from repository git fetch origin --> Update but not merge git pull origin --> Update and merge
+git remote --> TO check repository will show origin git remote -v --> TO check repository will show URL git remote add RepoName URL --> TO add more repository git clone URL --> TO clone from repository git fetch origin --> Update but not merge git pull origin --> Update and merge